Take a tour around Aberdeen's rubbish visitor attraction - Evening Express

 It is hoped the new tours will let visitors see first-hand how rubbish is disposed of and help people think more about recycling and how the city’s waste is being put to good use.

-To mark the introduction of tours at the facility in Altens, pupils from Tullos School’s Eco Group were due to pay a visit today, along with representatives of Aberdeen City Council.
+To mark the introduction of tours at the facility in Altens, pupils from Tullos School’s Eco Group paid a visit today, along with representatives of Aberdeen City Council.

 Colin Forshaw, SUEZ operations manager, said: “The SUEZ team here at Altens East are really excited about showing visitors the great work we do in putting the city’s waste and recyclable material to good use.